halosm1th/PNCheckNewXMLs/README.md

 It will:
 1. **Discover**
-   – Your **idp.data/biblio** directory of existing XML files, organized into numeric subfolders (e.g. `…/biblio/2/1234.xml`, `…/biblio/3/2345.xml`, etc.)
+   – Your **idp.data/Biblio/** directory of existing XML files, organized into numeric subfolders (e.g. `…/biblio/2/1234.xml`, `…/biblio/3/2345.xml`, etc.)
-   – A **NewXMLEntries** directory of freshly exported XML files you want to integrate.
+   – A **NewXMLEntries/** directory of freshly exported XML files you want to integrate.

 2. **Gather & parse**
    – Reads each `*.xml` in your NewXMLEntries folder and extracts the `<seg>` and `<idno>` fields (BP number, author name, title, publication, résumé, etc.).